Global Sponsors are founder members of A4AI who contribute significant financial and practical support to the Alliance.

 For more information, visit: www.ericsson.com

 Founded in 2004, Facebook’s mission is to give people the power to share and make the world more open and connected.
 People use Facebook to stay connected with friends and family, to discover what’s going on in the world, and to share and express what matters to them.
 In 2013, Facebook announced the launch of internet.org

 , a global partnership with the goal of making internet access available to the next 5 billion people.

-The GSMA represents the interests of mobile operators worldwide.
-Spanning more than 220 countries, the GSMA unites nearly 800 of the world’s mobile operators with 250 companies in the broader mobile ecosystem, including handset and device makers, software companies, equipment providers and Internet companies, as well as organisations in industry sectors such as financial services, healthcare, media, transport and utilities.
-The GSMA also produces industry-leading events such as Mobile World Congress and Mobile Asia Expo.
-For more information, visit www.gsma.com
+The GSMA represents the interests of mobile operators worldwide, uniting nearly 800 operators with almost 300 companies in the broader mobile ecosystem, including handset and device makers, software companies, equipment providers and internet companies, as well as organisations in adjacent industry sectors.
+The GSMA also produces industry-leading events such as Mobile World Congress, Mobile World Congress Shanghai, Mobile World Congress Americas and the Mobile 360 Series of conferences.

 Intel (NASDAQ: INTC) is a world leader in computing innovation.
 The company designs and builds the essential technologies that serve as the foundation for the world’s computing devices.
 Additional information about Intel is available at newsroom.intel.com

 Internet Solutions is a wholly owned subsidiary of Dimension Data.
 The company is Southern Africa’s most established and experienced Internet Service Provider.
 Since 1993 Internet Solutions has been providing innovative end-to-end connectivity solutions and related services across the African continent.
 Today IS is a provider of Internet Protocol-based technology services in the African market and for African clients into the global market.
 IS provides services to large public and private sector organisations, medium sized organisations, and through its value channel programme to smaller organisations and consumers.
 For more information, visit